Skip to main content

 72 mentions Positive Neutral Negative

 The graphics of the game are generally described as simplistic and dated, reflecting its indie roots and hand-drawn aesthetic.
-While some players appreciate the nostalgic charm and functional design, others criticize the visuals as mediocre or unattractive, suggesting that they may deter those seeking high-quality graphics.
+While some players appreciate the nostalgic charm and functional design, others criticize the visuals as mediocre or unattractive, noting that they may deter those seeking high-quality graphics.
 Overall, the consensus is that while the graphics are not a standout feature, they do not detract significantly from the engaging gameplay and story.

 • “The art style brings a lot of nostalgia; it looks like many games you searched and played years ago when you didn't have a good computer but had the spirit of adventure.
 That is this game: a pure RPG with an interesting background story and fun turn-based gameplay in less than 300 MB!”